dibollinger/amcduke32/README.md

 * `amcsquad`
 * `mapster32`

-The binaries do not support game autodetection.
+The amcsquad binaries do not support game autodetection like eduke32.
 Instead, you should copy the binaries into the folder that contains the AMC Squad data, i.e. the folder where the `amcsquad.grpinfo` file is located.

 __Additional build instructions can be found here:__